 Paper - Bazzill, DCWV, Coredinations, vellum

-Other - Cricut, Design Studio, Christmas Noel Cartridge, George Cartridge, battery powered tea light,
+Other - Cricut, Design Studio, Christmas Noel Cartridge, George Cartridge

 Cuttlebug and embossing folder